AnyLog-co/documentation/mapping data to tables.md

 </pre>

  The policy declares a schema for the table ***readings*** in the ***purpleair*** database.
- The keys inside the schema determine the column names, the source name determine the attribute name in the JSON file.
+ The keys inside the schema determine the column names, the source name determine the attribute name in the PurpleAir JSON file.
  The key ***loc*** represents the coordinates of the sensor provided the readings and the value in the table is declared as a concatenation of the values with attribute names ***lat*** and ***lon*** separated by a comma.

  To add the Policy to the blockchain use the command: